-Telephones, Cell Phones, and Smart Watches
+Telephones and Cell Phones

-Students are welcome to use the office phone for matters relating to school.
+Students are welcome to use the classroom or office phone for matters relating to school.
 It is not available for social or personal issues.
-Because of the potential for disruption and/or distraction, cellular phones and communication watches are not to be used in halls or classrooms.

-Cell phones may be used before or after school.
-Electronic communication devices must be turned off and may be stored in a student storage area as directed by staff.
-The photo options on phones are not to be used at school.
-The district assumes no responsibility for loss, theft, or destruction while on school property.
+Because of the potential for disruption and/or distraction, electronic devices including cell phones, are not to be used on school campus and should be turned off and stored in backpacks during the school day.
+The photo options on cell phones are not to be used at school.
+The school is not responsible for lost or stolen cell phones.